EVondrus/la-hotel/README.md

 ### Future Features

-For this project there are plenty future features that I would like to implement.
+- For this project there are plenty future features that I would like to implement.
+- All remaining user stories at the project deadline are stored in the product backlog, pending implementation in the next development cycle.
+For this project, GitHub milestones serve as the backlog.

 - For the upcoming spring: